SantaHub/cosmpy/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 - [ ] Readme Updated
 - [ ] Any new .env variable update on Readme
 - [ ] IDE Warnings Resolved
-- [ ] Dependent ZeldaPy PRs Merged and branch updated
+- [ ] Dependent PRs Merged and branch updated